atomix/atomix.github.io/docs/latest/user-manual/cluster-communication/direct-messaging.md

 title: Direct Messaging
 ---

 Atomix provides a variety of services that can be used for direct and publish-subscribe style communication.
 Underlying each of the communication abstractions is [Netty](https://netty.io/), which is used for all inter-cluster communication.
-Direct messaging is performed through the [`ClusterMessagingService`][ClusterMessagingService] interface.
-The `ClusterMessagingService` supports unicast, multicast, broadcast, and request-reply messaging patterns.
+Direct messaging is performed through the [`ClusterCommunicationService`][ClusterCommunicationService] interface.
+The `ClusterCommunicationService` supports unicast, multicast, broadcast, and request-reply messaging patterns.

 An important concept for inter-cluster communication is the message subject.
 Subjects are arbitrary strings that indicate the type of message being sent.
 Every message that's sent by one node and received by another must be identified by a subject.
 This allows senders and receivers to filter relevant messages.